Unique Amplifier and Impedance-Matching Design Tools

 Sophisticated optimization is provided in the ADW - This includes analysis and optimization for non-linear Cds.

 Impedance matching in the Amplifier Design Wizard and the Matching Wizard is based on systematic searches on the transformation Qs, or systematic searches on the transmission delay and the associated design parameter.
+Harmonic traps are introduced in the design via fixed-element sections added to the matching network.
+The electrical lengths of the open-ended or shorted stubs in a commensurate network can also be set for harmonic suppression.

 Training can be provided on the software, as well as amplifier design in general and the wizards can be customized to improve the design flow for specific customers.